 Hi, I am a PhD (Neurophysiology) Student at St Mary’s University and Liverpool Hope University studying changes within the brain and periphery in relation to concussion and dehydration in combat sports.

-3.5 years ago, I suffered from a splitting migraine that lasted up to a week which had me sitting in the dark for the time.
-After hours at an A&E department, a CT scan alerted doctors to the presence of an Arachnoid Cyst within my brain.
+In 2015, I suffered from a splitting migraine that lasted up to a week which had me sitting in the dark for the time.
+After hours at an A&E department, a CT scan alerted doctors to the presence of an Arachnoid Cyst within a cerebellopontine angle of my brain.
 Though it probably has nothing to do with previous sporting endeavours and will remain to be asymptomatic God-willing, since then, the concept of training in any form of combat sports as well as fasting was a daunting idea.
 But time healed all those fears and I returned to normality within weeks.

 However, what was more important, was using my brain (the non-cyst parts ;)) to figure out what could have been going wrong in combat sports practice and how much it could effect the body.